juju/docs/src/en/wip-users.md

 System.
 Only this user can create other users until such a time as Juju has full fine grained role-based permissions.

-All user managment functionality is managed though the 'juju user' collection of commands.
+All user management functionality is managed though the 'juju user' collection of commands.

 # Adding a new user

-The primary user commands are used by the admin users to create users and disable or reenable login access.
+The primary user commands are used by the admin users to create users and disable or re-enable login access.

 ```bash
 $ juju user add bob "Bob Brown"